mfractor/mfractor.github.io/docs/installation-and-setup.md

  ![Close Activation Dialog](/img/licensing/close-activation-dialog.png)

-In the main Visual Studio for Mac menu bar, select **Help**, then **MFractor** and then finally **License Information**.
+In the main Visual Studio for Mac menu bar, select **MFractor** and then **Licensing**.
 This will open the licensing window where you can import or remove an MFractor Professional license.

-Next, click on the **Import License** button, browse to where our license is located (`license.lic`) and double click it to import the license into MFractor.
+Next, click on the **Import License** button, browse to the license file (`license.lic`) and double click it to import the license into MFractor.

 ![Importing an MFractor Professional license file](/img/licensing/import-license.gif)

-Voila, you now have a valid, active MFractor Professional installation.

 **It is safe to delete the license file from its original location.
 MFractor stores the license inside itself.**